-Biomarkers or biological markers are distinctive physiological features in an individual, which can be detected and quantified in order to gain insights about health and disease.
+Biomarkers or biological markers are distinctive physiological features in an individual, which can be detected and quantified in order to gain insights about health and disease, one common example is a cancer biomarker, marking the presence of malignant cells within the body.
 On the other hand, digital biomarkers are defined as digital means that are employed to collect data about these unique biomarkers.
 These are combination of hardware and software features, like sensors, and wearables, that monitor the biomarkers and provide analytical insights about target indication(s).
 Broadly, digital biomarkers can be classified into two broad categories, risk prediction biomarkers, and disease biomarkers.

 Risk prediction biomarkers are of two types; firstly, there are those that based on current physiological conditions, are able to predict the likelihood of disease, and those that enable early diagnosis of clinical conditions prior to the onset of characteristic symptoms.
 The second category of digital biomarkers are related to specific diseases.
 Although there is a significant overlap, they can be further segmented into biomarkers that are used for diagnosis and those that enable healthcare professionals to monitor a specific disease during the course of treatment.